lumeland/blog/posts/lume-1.15.0-release-notes.md

 NPM contains modified versions of the packages that don't work in Deno.
 [`@lumeland/tailwindcss`](https://www.npmjs.com/package/@lumeland/tailwindcss)
-is the same code as [`tailwindcss`](https://www.npmjs.com/package/tailwindcss) but replacing this dependency.
-When the official library replace this dependency with other that works on Deno, that modified version will be deprecated.
+is the same code as [`tailwindcss`](https://www.npmjs.com/package/tailwindcss) but replacing that dependency.
+When this is fixed in the official library, this modified version will be deprecated.

 The Tailwindcss plugin depends on `postcss`, so you need to use both plugins in this exact order: